Skip to main content

 Explore our gymnastics classes for toddlers to primary school children, with programs designed around the school term and exciting holiday sessions.

-Our Holiday Kids Gym will be back for September-October, welcoming kids aged 18 months to 8 years on Tuesdays and Fridays during the break.
+Our Holiday Kids Gym will be back in the new year, welcoming kids aged 18 months to 8 years on Tuesdays and Fridays during the break.

-Term 4 enrolments open Monday September 23, for children aged 18 months to 10 years.
+Term 1 2025 enrolments will open Monday 16th December, for children aged 18 months to 10 years.
 Join the fun!

 Explore Kids Gym